Topics of plans for the section "Knowledge"

 b) own capabilities;

-c) the meaning of his own being;
+c) the meaning of one's own existence;

-d) differences from other people.
+d) differentiating yourself from other people.

 2